 Doom and gloom?
 That’s how many think of the book of Revelation.
 Oftentimes, Christians shy away from the study of prophecy because they believe it is too complex or irrelevant to spend time examining.
 But this is not true.
 Revelation gives us insight into things that will come to pass and helps us understand the things that are happening in our world.
 It gives us heavenly … [Read more...] about Benefits of Biblical Prophecy in the World Today

 Is there one particular angel whose God-given assignment is serving me—just me?
 One of the most common beliefs about angels is that each of us has a guardian angel.
 But the Bible does not explicitly state this.
 As far as I can determine, there are just two verses in the Bible that indicate there might be guardian angels in the world today: The first is Matthew 18:10 and the … [Read more...] about What Does the Bible Really Say About Guardian Angels?

 Genesis 11:1-9 Do you know what happened in the book of Genesis when people thought they could build a tower to the heavens and show God and others their greatness?
 Keep reading to find out...
 After the flood, God told Noah and his family to have children and spread out around the world.
 But instead, the people settled in one place.
 Then, they began building a tower so … [Read more...] about The Tower of Babel Story for Kids

 The president of a Christian university was famous for telling discouraged students: “It’s always too soon to quit.”
 Those words ring true for all of us, because life is difficult and we sometimes want to give up.
 Hebrews was written to tell us to persevere, to keep going, to focus on our great high priest, and to run with patience the race before us.
-According to … [Read more...] about Understanding the 66 Books of the Bible – Hebrews
+According to … [Read more...] about Understanding the Book of Hebrews